Gandi/libvmod-unidirectors/README.rst

 Description
-	Create a raw director.
+	Create a director.
+The default load balancing is random.

-	You need to set a load balancing method before to use it.
+	Load balancing method can be changed.

 Example::